Author Bios for Volume 10 – current

-Mary Beltrán teaches in the department of Radio, Television and Film at the University of Texas-Austin.
+Mary Beltrán is an associate professor in the Department of Radio, Television and Film and an affiliate of the Centers for Women’s and Gender Studies and Mexican American Studies at the University of Texas-Austin.
 Her research is focused on the production and narration of race, gender, and class in U.S. entertainment media and celebrity culture and the ways in which media texts and media producers articulate social hierarchies and group and national identities.
 She is the author of Latina/o Stars in U.S. Eyes: The Making and Meanings of Film and TV Stardom and co-editor (with Camilla Fojas) of the anthology Mixed Race Hollywood.

 Aymar Jean Christian is an assistant professor of communication at Northwestern University.
 He is currently at work on a manuscript on the market for web series, based on his dissertation at the University of Pennsylvania.
 His work on television and new media has been published in the journals Continuum, Transformative Works & Cultures and the Journal of Communication Inquiry.
 He has produced several video projects, including a web series, She’s Out Of Order, and curated film and video as a fellow at the Philadelphia Museum of Art.
 He is a voting member of the International Academy of Web Television and the Streamy Awards Blue Ribbon Panel.

 Melissa Click (PhD, University of Massachusetts, Amherst) is an Assistant Professor of Communication at the University of Missouri-Columbia.
-Her research interests include audience and fan studies, ideological analysis of popular culture, particularly concerning messages around gender, race, class, and sexuality.
-She is co-editor of a forthcoming anthology on Twilight (Peter Lang, May 2010).
-Her work has been published in NYU’s anthology Fandom (NYU) and in Popular Communication, Women’s Studies in Communication, and Flow.
+Her research interests include audience and fan studies, and ideological analysis of popular culture, particularly concerning messages around gender, race, class, and sexuality.
+She is co-editor of an anthology on Twilight (Peter Lang, May 2010).
+Her work has been published in the anthology Fandom (NYU Press) and in Popular Communication , Women’s Studies in Communication , and Flow .

 Cindy Conaway is Assistant Professor and Area Coordinator of Media Studies and Communications at SUNY Empire State College’s Center for Distance Learning.
 She earned her doctorate in American Culture Studies with an emphasis on Media, Film, and Culture from Bowling Green State University.
 Her primary research concerns teen television and “brainy girls” in media although she is also working in studies of race and television, and new media.
 Her chapter, “‘You Can See Things that Other People Can’t”: Changing Images of the Girl with Glasses, from Gidget to Daria” appears in the book Geek Chic: Images of Smart Women in Popular Culture edited by Sherrie Inness (Palgrave Macmillan; 2007).
 She has also been published in the Mid Atlantic Almanack, and is working in a book, Girls Who (Don’t) Wear Glasses: The Smart Teenage Girl on TV in the 1990s.